MyGit

 Training

 Text detection was trained on 4x A6000s for 3 days.
 It used a diverse set of images as training data.
-It was trained from scratch using a modified segformer architecture that reduces inference RAM requirements.
+It was trained from scratch using a modified efficientvit architecture for semantic segmentation.

 Text recognition was trained on 4x A6000s for 2 weeks.
 It was trained using a modified donut model (GQA, MoE layer, UTF-16 decoding, layer config changes).